OofChair/OofChairDev/README.md

 - 🔭 I’m currently working on my website (soon to come!)
 - 🌱 I’m currently learning discord.js and discord.py.
-- 📫 How to reach me: Discord, OofWasTaken#0001, or join my discord server by pressing [here](https://discord.gg/3PfU5q22wN), you can also email me to [oofchairr@gmail.com](mailto:oofchairr@gmail.com)
+- 📫 How to reach me: Discord, OofWasTaken#0001, or join my discord server by pressing [here](https://discord.gg/3PfU5q22wN), you can also email me at [oofchairr@gmail.com](mailto:oofchairr@gmail.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have a Discord Bot!
 Check it out by pressing [here](https://pwnbot.xyz)